AbdouSeck/python-for-social-scientists-2016/README.md

 It makes use of the `pd.DataFrame.to_csv`, `pd.read_csv`, `pd.merge` functions along with the `pycountry` module.

-Please review and share your version.
+The final solution is in the pyforss.py file.
+Please review and share your version/implementation.

+Thanks!